mahyar-osn/my-resume/content/authors/admin/_index.md

 I'm a senior AI/ML scientist.
 I work at <a href="https://www.transport.nsw.gov.au/digital-engineering"> TfNSW </a>
 on a number of AI-based projects ranging from:
-- Automatic road condition monitoring using computer vision;
+- Automatic road condition monitoring using computer vision & deep learning;
 - AI assistant in project management for document generation and analytics using LLM agents;

 Previously I worked for a biotech company